-- 19.1 Paid break (morning tea) Employees are allowed a 15 minute morning tea break, between 9.00am and 11.00am, which is counted as time worked, provided the break is taken at a designated work location. - 19.2 Unpaid break (afternoon tea) If the majority of employees agree an afternoon tea break (at a time fixed by the employer) may be taken as an unpaid break. - 19.3 Meal break Employees are entitled to take a meal break of 30 minutes if required to work for more than five (5) hours.
-The provisions of this clause apply in respect of ordinary hours, overtime and weekend work performed. - 19.4 Where possible, the meal break will be taken between 12 noon and 1.30 pm Monday Friday during the normal spread of hours, as specified in clause16.
+- 19.1 Paid break (morning tea) Employees are allowed a 15 minute morning tea break, between 9.00am and 11.00am, which is counted as time worked, provided the break is taken at a designated work location. - 19.2 Unpaid break (afternoon tea) If the majority of employees agree an afternoon tea break (at a time fixed by the employer) may be taken as an unpaid break. - 19.3 Meal break Employees are entitled to take a meal break of 30 minutes if required to work for more than five (5) hours or as mutually agreed with the Team Leader or Manager.
+The provisions of this clause apply in respect of ordinary hours, overtime and weekend work performed. - 19.4 Where possible, the meal break will be taken between 12 noon and 1.30 pm Monday Friday during the normal spread of hours, as specified in clause 16.
+Meal breaks can be varied by mutual agreement with the Team Leader or Manager from time to time.